rkapl123/rkapl123.github.io/Enhancing_ORE.md

 }
 ```

-## ORED: CMSSpreadLegData, makeCMSSpreadLeg
+## ORED: CMSSpread3LegData, makeCMSSpread3Leg
-CMSSpreadData describes the leg, as it is specified in XML, makeCMSSpreadLeg builds the actual QL Leg, this is called from the leg builder (see below).
+CMSSpread3LegData describes the leg, as it is specified in XML, makeCMSSpread3Leg builds the actual QL Leg, this is called from the leg builder (see below).

 ## ORED: add Trade
 Existing examples in ored/portfolio...